The Story of an Early American Automobile Highway

 It stretches 2,750 miles coast to coast all the way from St. Augustine, Florida to San Diego, California.

 One of these is the Old Spanish Historic Trail, a U.S. National Park.
 This 700 mile trail connects northern New Mexico to Southern California.
-Read more about this at near the end of this article.
+Read more about this near the end of this article.

 The Florida portion of the Old Spanish Trail follows the route of the authentic Spanish trail from St. Augustine to Pensacola and the southern Alabama state line.